eecs394-s16/bold1/README.md

 - Android API 23
 - Android Studio 2.1

+## DEPENDENCIES

+There are a few dependencies used to display data, namely Graphview and AndroidCharts.
+Itext is used for creating the PDF report.
+These can be added by just adding the following lines to the Gradle file.

+compile 'com.jjoe64:graphview:4.0.1'
+compile 'com.itextpdf:itextpdf:5.2.1'
+compile 'com.github.PhilJay:MPAndroidChart:v2.2.4'

 ## Accessing the code

 Our code can be downloaded from GitHub by cloning our public repository using the following link: